dia1128/AIandDataScienceWorkshopwithPython/README.md

 * Dictionaries
 * Methods

-## Week 2 : We cover the following concepts during the first week of our workshop
+## Week 2 : We cover the following concepts during the second week of our workshop
 * What is NumPY
 * NumPy Array Operations
 * Mathematical Functions for NumPY